MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 4. List all installed modules: `modules`
 5. Import a module: `import revoscalepy`

+## How to list functions and get function help

+To view the embedded help for each class, use the `help()` command, specifying the base class of the object of interest.

+1. Double-click **Python.exe** in \Program Files\Microsoft\ML Server\PYTHON_SERVER.
+2. Open interactive help: `help()`
+3. Type the fully-qualified class name within the brackets.

+  + For azureml-azureml-model-management-sdk, include the class in the path.
+For example, for [MLServer](azureml-model-management-sdk/mlserver.md) help, type `help(azureml.deploy.server.MLServer)`.
+  + For revoscalepy, type `help(revoscalepy)` to get package contents, and then include one of the packages on the next iteration.
+For example, `help(revoscalepy.computecontext)` returns all the functions related to compute context.

 ## Note to R Users: Python naming conventions

 **revoscalepy**, **microsoftml**, and **azureml-model-management-sdk** correspond to the Microsoft R packages, [RevoScaleR](../r-reference/revoscaler/revoscaler.md), [MicrosoftML](../r-reference/microsoftml/microsoftml-package.md), and [mrsdeploy](../r-reference/mrsdeploy/mrsdeploy-package.md).
 If you have a background in these libraries, you might notice similarities in function names and operations, with Python versions adhering to the naming conventions of that language: